Grit and patience pay off as PSG find another way to triumph

 That was PSG's 45th goal in this season's competition, equalling the record of Barcelona in 1999-2000, but this was not a night for expansive flair.

-The Parisians probed for openings in a scrappy period of extra time without any joy but, after the game finished 1-1, they stayed calm to prevail 4-3 in the penalty shootout after Arsenal defender Gabriel blazed his kick over.
+The Parisians probed for openings in a scrappy period of extra time without any joy but prevailed 4-3 in the penalty shootout after Arsenal defender Gabriel blazed his kick over.

 MORE SATISFYING TRIUMPH